qbitshero/reimburse/README.md

 }"
 ```

-**The first and second records are aleo credits, and the third record is token consumed.
+**The first and second records are aleo credits, and the third record is token to consume.
 You need transfer enough aleo credits to aleo1aw28a8kgvu7nh040pj4jcgpzz6z6vfwzkx9x8y2ajjsdkrtcp5qqjpd4k0 and aleo1s6axzuxkxz8ksxdzqpnvktglraf7k3mayt05lhx652vc5zw53gqs326sjn for fee.
 Then replace the credits records in reimburse.conf.
 Don't delete the double quotations near record.**

 Now, let's start the demo.
 ```bash